 Most law firms report 20-40% time savings on research and document tasks within the first year of AI implementation.
 Larger firms typically see ROI within 3-6 months, while smaller practices usually break even within 12 months of deployment.

-Quantifying productivity improvements from ai legal tools requires careful measurement of time savings across different legal tasks.
+Quantifying productivity improvements from AI legal tools requires careful measurement of time savings across different legal tasks.
 Leading firms track these metrics systematically to justify continued investment.

-Document review improvements:
+Document review improvements include:

 Contract analysis: 35-50% faster review with tools like Spellbook